agoric-labs/PlaygroundVat/docs/usage.md

 dependencies.
 The `bin/vat` command is then available to be run.
 You might want to add the `bin/` directory to your `$PATH` to reduce typing later.

+You'll need to use a version of Node.js that understands async functions.
+[nvm](https://github.com/creationix/nvm) is handy: after installing, run `nvm use 10` in your shell, and all subsequent uses of `node` or `npm` will use the right version.

 ## The 'vat' command

 `vat create` is used to make a new Vat "base directory", which creates the